Modulation equation and SPDEs on unbounded domains: Setting

 which is under the substitution $v=u-Z$ a mild solution of~\eqref{e:SH}.
 This concept is also known as Duhamel's formula or variation of constants.
 The equivalence of mild and weak solutions under the assumption of relatively weak regularity can be found for example in~\cite{paz83,lun95}.
 The transfer to our situation is straightforward. \end{remark}

-\begin{remark} The main problem of mild solutions for existence and uniqueness of solutions is the following.
-In weighted spaces $C^0_\varrho$ of continuous functions with weights decaying to $0$ at infinity, which are defined in the next section, we cannot use the direct fixed point argument for mild solutions, as the cubic nonlinearity is an unbounded operator on $C^0_\varrho$, as it maps $C^0_\varrho$ to~$C^0_{3\varrho}$.
+\begin{remark} The main problem of mild solutions for existence and uniqueness of solutions is the unboundedness of the nonlinear operator, so we cannot use the direct fixed point argument for such solutions.
+For example in weighted spaces $C^0_\varrho$ of continuous functions with weights decaying to $0$ at infinity, which are defined in the next section, the cubic nonlinearity is an unbounded operator on $C^0_\varrho$, as it maps $C^0_\varrho$ to~$C^0_{3\varrho}$.
 We always have to cube the weight, too.
 Thus one can show that the right hand side of the mild formulation can not be a contraction in $C^0_\varrho$.

 Similar problems appear for other weighted spaces, as solutions are allowed to be unbounded in space.
 Thus later in the paper we use the weak formulation to prove existence and uniqueness, and then the mild formulation to verify error estimates. \end{remark}